| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 on these patents that were made available, or promised

+to be made available.
 This exception is a compromise between the uncertainty

 many will feel upon entering into this agreement when